bammerlaan/bammerlaan.github.io/_posts/2025-02-24-Mobilesheets-for-sheet-music-on-Android-tablet.md

 ---
-title: MobileSheets gebruiken voor bladmuziek op Android-tablets
+title: Using MobileSheets for sheet music on Android tablets
-date: 2019-08-22
+date: 2025-02-24
-lang: nl
+lang: en
 lang-ref: mobile-sheets # Also create a directory for this in _data/comments.
 Throws error otherwise.
 Add empty file there to propagate on Github as well, then remove again.
 tags: android tablet bladmuziek technologie klassiekemuziek howto review
+# Run tag_generator.py for every new blog post!
+published: false
 tootId: 114060735046433954
-# Run tag_generator.py for every new blog post!
 ---

 <figure class="fr-ns w-20-ns br3 ma1 ba b--light-gray">